GEOLYTIX/xyz/eleventy/workspace/styles.md

 ```

 Please note that `"size"` defined inside `"cluster"` object is a maximum size of cluster icon.

+`"showInHeader"` is an optional flag which shows default icon in the layer panel to help differentiating layers in the list.

 Supported types of markers: